**Alt text:** A person is using a laptop to view data analytics with graphs and charts, with a smartphone and glasses on the desk beside them.

 Amazon Prime Video Custom pricing based on scope E-commerce integration.

-4. Long-established and accepted TV Ads
+4. Traditional TV Ads

 Cost Factor Estimated Cost Notes